jfogarty/latex-nonfiction-ebook-template/README.md

 - TheKeywords: {Yadas, Books, Odd, Wierd}
 - PrintISBN: The 13 digit ISBN.
 Get from Bowker.
 - PrintISBNShort: The 10 digit ISBN.
 Get from Bowker.
+- HardcoverISBN: Optional for your hardback version.
+Get from Bowker.
+- HardcoverISBNShort
 - EbookISBN: The ebook ISBN, if you need one.
 - EbookISBNShort: The short version of the above.
 - TheCIPSubjectHeadings: Library of Congress Catalog Subject Headings.
 Get from QualityBooks
-- TheLCCN: Library of Congress classification number (also Control Number)
+- TheLCCN: Library of Congress classification number (NOT a Control Number)
 - TheDDSN: Dewey Decimal System classification number
-- TheLCPCN: Library of Congress’ Preassigned Control Number (PCN)
+- TheLCPCN: Library of Congress’ Preassigned Control Number (PCN) (also called an LCCN) are acquired from the Library of Congress.
+This is done by contacting: http://www.loc.gov/publish/pcn/newaccount.html after you have purchased an ISBNs from Bowker, preferably for all your print and eBook versions.
 - TheCopyrightKeywords: Obtain from QualityBooks
 - ShortDescription: Normally restricted to 300 t0 350 characters depending on publisher.
 - BackDescription: Typically max 2000-4000 characters